Emergency? Call 999

 We want our recruits to succeed and become competent firefighters.
 Our recruitment and selection process has to be robust so we can select those people most likely to pass all their training modules and achieve the required level of competence.
 The application process is therefore designed to determine how someone adapts to the physical, mental and emotional requirements of being a firefighter.

-Meet some of our on-call firefighters – Daphnee, Craig, Mike, Paul and Matt.
-Videos are hosted in Facebook so click to expand/get sound.
+Meet some of our on-call firefighters.
+Our videos are hosted on YouTube so click on the images to expand/get sound.

 Follow the menu links to find out more about being an on-call firefighter, the process of applying, and what’s expected of you if you succeed in your application.
 You can also download our leaflet about what is required.